galaxyproject/admin-training/README.md

 You will be assigned a remote virtual machine for use in this course.
 Please access that machine via ssh and follow along.

-_Recommended specs_
-2 cores, 4 GiB memory, and 20 GiB disk
+_Recommended specs_: 2 cores, 4 GiB memory, and 20 GiB disk

 ### Timetable